2 die, 4 missing as dyke of power plant develops breach in MP

-Two persons, including a boy, died while four others washed away on Saturday when the storage pond of a private coal power plant developed a breach in Harrahwa village in Singaruli district of Madhya Pradesh, an official said.
-District Collector KVS Choudary said the pond of the Sasan Ultra Mega Power Project (UMPP), located around 20 kms from the district headquarters, broke around 5 am on Saturday.
+Two persons, including a boy, died while four others washed away when the storage pond of a private coal power plant developed a breach in Harrahwa village in Singaruli district of Madhya Pradesh, an official said on Saturday.
+District Collector KVS Choudary said the pond of the Sasan Ultra Mega Power Project (UMPP), located around 20 kms from the district headquarters, broke around 5 pm on Friday.

+A magisterial inquiry has been ordered into the breach," Choudary said.
+Menawhile, Sasan Power Limited said, "We are deeply anguished by the incident involving the break in the ash dump yard wall at our Sasan powerPlant.

+"Thebreak in ash dump yard wall pushed the water leading to break in the boundary wall affecting some thatched houses and minor land parcel.
+We are investigating the reasons underlying the incident," it said.
+It further said that power plant operations continue as the relief and restoration work is not affected by the same.

-The sludge has affected crops spread over an area of 25 acres, he added..
+"We are closely working with locals and the district administration in relief and restoration work," it said.
+Meanwhile, district officials said the sludge has affected crops spread over an area of 25 acres.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)